calmjs/calmjs.parse/README.rst

 .. code:: console

-    $ pip install ply  # this MUST be done first; see below for reason
+    $ pip install ply setuptools  # this MUST be done first; see below for reason
     $ pip install -e git+https://github.com/calmjs/calmjs.parse.git#egg=calmjs.parse

-Note that |ply| MUST be pre-installed for the ``setup.py build`` step to run, otherwise the build step required to create the pre-generated modules will result in the following failure condition, even when trying to package this library:
+Note that all dependencies MUST be pre-installed ``setup.py build`` step to run, otherwise the build step required to create the pre-generated modules will result in failure.

+If |ply| isn't installed:

 .. code:: console

-    $ python setup.py sdist --format=zip
+    $ python -m pip install -e .
+    ...
-    running sdist
+    running egg_info
     ...
     WARNING: cannot find distribution for 'ply'; using default value, assuming 'ply==3.11' for pre-generated modules